 Before discussing further, it is important to know the manufacturing date and year for your motorcycle tires.

-As per DOT (Department of Transportation), every street-legal motorcycle tire sold in the USA must have a TIN (tire identification number) on the sidewall of the tire.
+As per the US DOT (Department of Transportation), every street-legal motorcycle tire sold in the USA must have a TIN (tire identification number) on the sidewall of the tire.

-We can divide our discussion on “how long do motorcycle tires last in storage?” into two parts (i) when individual tires are stored at a dealer’s place and (ii) when you store your motorcycle with tires for a longer period.
+We can divide our discussion on “how long do motorcycle tires last in storage?” into two parts: when individual tires are stored at a dealer and when you store your motorcycle with tires for a longer period.

 A properly stored tire can last up to five years in a cool and dry store.
-However, it should be inspected thoroughly before mounting the same on your motorcycle.
+However, it should be inspected thoroughly before mounting on your motorcycle.